oMaster120o/oMaster120o/README.md

-Insterested in CyberSecurity field and actively researching about it and learning every day.
+Self taught insterested in CyberSecurity field and actively researching about it and learning every day.

-**insterests**: Red Teaming, development of PoCs, low level.
+**insterests**: Red Teaming, development of PoCs, low level programming.

 **Programming languages**: Python and C.